 The first thing you would like about this air compressor is the tank capacity.
-5.5 gallons is not bad for a $160 hot dog compressor.
-Other similar capacity models will cost you more than $800.
+5.5 gallons is not bad for so compressor.

 Even though a large tank does not translate to performance, at least you will work with minimal interruptions.
 Besides the large capacity tank, the drain valve’s position makes draining such an easy task.
 You don’t have to bend them in funny positions, a common hassle most compressor owners face.

 If you decide this is the compressor you are buying, make sure your tools don’t require more than 2.2 SCFM.

 The best thing about this compressor is the ultra-quiet operation.
 You can be using it in one room and the people in the next can hardly hear the sound.
 But I think this should not be a big deal to spend the day discussing as it also has low performance.
 We wouldn’t expect a 2.2 SCFM compressor to be making a lot of noise anyway.